 Shanna M. Estay brings more than 15 years of experience in higher education, budgeting and data reporting to her role as Policy Planner for LOSFA.
 Most recently, she served as a State Budget Management Analyst in the Office of Planning and Budget.
 Prior to that, she worked with the Southern University System and its campuses for 10 years.

-Brittany Francis joined the Louisiana Office of Student Financial Assistance (LOSFA) as the Communications Director in 2018.
+Dr. Brittany Francis joined the Louisiana Office of Student Financial Assistance (LOSFA) as the Public Information and Communications Director in 2018.
 At LOSFA, she oversees communication strategies to support the agency’s mission of promoting and providing students with opportunities that successfully prepare them for college.
-Executing communication strategies that foster engagement and support from media, legislators and stakeholders is Brittany’s passion.
-She is currently a PhD Candidate in Public Policy, concentrating in Education Policy and Advocacy at Southern University and A&M College.
+Executing communication strategies that foster engagement and support from media, legislators, policymakers, and stakeholders is Brittany’s passion.
+She recently graduated from Southern University and A&M College with a Ph.D. in Public Policy, and a concentration in Education Policy.
 Prior to joining LOSFA, Brittany served as the Communications Manager with the Louisiana Board of Regents.
 While there, Brittany was selected as the state communications lead for Complete College America, a national nonprofit that eliminates achievement gaps and provide opportunities for students.
 Brittany has developed campaigns on higher education policies, planned press conferences, established best practices for social media and website promotions, and prepared speeches for the commissioner of higher education.

 Robyn Lively graduated from law school and was admitted to the state bar in 2000.
 Thereafter, worked in the private sector for one year, and was hired by LOSFA on October 15, 2001.
 I provide legal support for the agency, including, but not limited to, negotiation of contracts, review of policy/procedure documents, rule-making for all programs administered by the office, TOPS exceptions, personnel matters, legislative matters, etc..